-Our award winning experts at Smart Money can search and compare 19 lenders from the market to find you the cheapest and best deal to match your financing needs.
+Our award winning experts can search and compare 19 lenders from the market to find you the cheapest and best deal to match your financing needs.
 Quotes and personal illustrations are free from their Cemap qualified advisors.

 Finance home improvements through a secured loan

 If you want to carry out some home improvements, such as building a conservatory, replacing your boiler and heating system, converting your loft, or other major works, you may be wondering how you are going to finance it.
 You have a couple of options open to you that you can consider with pros and cons to each one.
 One option is that of taking out a secured loan against your home and this is the option that will be discussed here.
 Your other options include unsecured personal loans, but you may find that they are more difficult to get approval for if you need a large loan repaid over a longer period.